Markbnj/venv2docker/README.md

 ## Ports

+A docker container is connected internally to a virtual ethernet interface.
+It has its own IP and port ranges separate from the host system.
+This means that if you start a process inside a container and it binds to 0.0.0.0:8000 then any other process running in that same container can connect to it there, but processes (such as a web client) that are running on the host cannot.

+If your image implements a process that you need to connect to from outside you can use the `-p|--ports` option to venv2docker to specify which ports you want to make available to the outside world:

+`venv2docker --ports=80,443 image_name`

+When this option is used the following is generated into the dockerfile at build
+time:

+`EXPOSE 80 443`

+However this is not enough to get you connected.
+While this does document which port the container expects to receive traffic on, it does not tell the system which port on the host to connect it to.
+That is done in the `docker run` command:

+`docker run -d -p 80:80 -p 443:443 image_name`

+The ports on the host and container don't need to match, giving you a lot of flexibility in how you connect to your service from outside.

 ## Running the image

 Once your image is successfully built you can use the `docker run` command to start